 451 ENVIRONMENTAL SCIENCE .
-With the campus as our extended laboratory we will explete earth operates.
+With the campus as our extended laboratory we will exple earth operates.
 We will examine the gifts of atmosphere, aquatic systems, and the land and been used and misused.
 The goal is to prepare us to be good stewards of God's creation.
 Yearlong course, meets one periods per day.
 1.0 credit 453 BIOLOGY .
 God's gift of life to plants, animals and people is marvelous.
 Biology helps us a these wonders.
 A variety of laboratory and class activities is designed to lay a foundation to understand the living world, both for persons who will take advanced studies as well as those Prerequisite: A or B in Algebra I or completion of Environmental Science .
-For grades 9-12. • Yearlong course, meets one period per day 1.0 credit 455 CHEMISTRY .
+For grades 9-12. ) Yearlong course, meets one period per day 1.0 credit 455 CHEMISTRY .
 This course examines the structure and properties of matter, and investigate interaction of elements and compounds that permeate the world around us.
 It is designed fo student, although it is encouraged for everyone.
 Student lab work and demonstrations are in reading and problem solving involved in this course of study.
 Prerequisite: Geometry . r the college bound One semester course for grades 10-12; meets two periods per day.
 1.0 credit 456 HONORS CHEMISTRY .
 This course examines the structure and properties of matter and interactions of elements and compounds that permeate the world around us.
-It is designed a taken instead of chemistry for those college-bound students who may be interested in a scien field.
-Student lab work and demonstrations are integrated with the reading and problem solve this course of study.
+It is designed a taken instead of chemistry for those college-bound students who may be interested in a scient field.
+Student lab work and demonstrations are integrated with the reading and problem soluthis course of study.
 Prerequisite: A or B in previous Science and Math courses.
-Completed or enrolled in Algebra . s an option to be nee or math related ving involved in ra II.
-One semester course for grades 10-12; meets two periods per day.
-1.0 credit 459 YSICS .
-This course is an inquiry based course which examines the physical laws which describe our verse.
-Lab work is essential to the course and provides opportunity to explore and apply these physical vs. Concepts covered are drawn from the areas of motion, energy, static and current electricity, and wave ory.
-Prerequisite: Chemistry and Algebra II.
-One semester course for grades 11 or 12; meets two periods per day .
-1.0 credit 460 HONORS PHYSICS.This course may be taken instead of Physics 459.
-Students will examine the physical laws which describe our universe.
-Designing labs, performing labs and problem solving is essential to the course.
+Completed or enrolled in Algeb s an option to be ace or math related ving involved in One semester course for grades 10-12; meets two periods per day.
+1.0 credit 459 PHYSICS .
+This course is an inquiry based course which examines the physical laws which universe.
+Lab work is essential to the course and provides opportunity to explore and apply laws.
+Concepts covered are drawn from the areas of motion, energy, static and current electric theory.
+Prerequisite: Chemistry and Algebra II. these physical One semester course for grades 11 or 12; meets two periods per day.
+1.0 credit 460 HONORS PHYSICS .
+This course may be taken instead of Physics 459.
+Students will examply physical laws which describe our universe.
+Designing labs, performing labs and problem so the course.
 The labs and problems are more in depth and complex than in Physics 459.
-Requirements for the spring semester include attending and successfully completing the Hersheypark Physics Day Lab (approximate cost is \$40).Prerequisite: A or B in Algebra II and Chemistry.1.0 credit 461 PHYSICS II .
-This course includes units on fluids, thermodynamics, electric force, field and 101 circuits, magnetism, electromagnetic induction, and physical optics.
-Prerequisite: A or B in Algebra II and Physics or Honors Chemistry. potentiai, elecule One semester course for grades 11 or 12; meets one period per day.
+Req spring semester include attending and successfully completing the Hersheypark Physics Day cost is \$40).
+Prerequisite: A or B in Algebra II and Chemistry . lving is essential to uirements for the v Lab (approximate One semester course for grades 11 or 12; meets two periods per day.
+1.0 credit 461 PHYSICS II .
+This course includes units on fluids, thermodynamics, electric force, field and circuits, magnetism, electromagnetic induction, and physical optics.
+Prerequisite: A or B in Algebra II and Physics or Honors Chemistry . l potential, electric One semester course for grades 11 or 12; meets one period per day.
 0.5 credit